Mumbai: Slumdwellers give BMC a 'taste' of their own water

-Thousands of slum residents lined up outside BMC yesterday to present civic chief with a bottle of water they have been drinking for the last 40 years
+Thousands of slum dwellers from Mumbai gathered outside BMC headquarters to present civic body chief Ajoy Mehta with the noxious drink they have been gulping down as water for the last 40 years

 The slumdwellers who gathered outside BMC headquarters claimed they still haven’t got access to clean drinking water.
 Pics/Sneha Kharabe